Last Updated on June 11, 2021 by Oddmund Groette

-I tested this results on a basket of ETFs: buy when RSI(2) drops below 10 and exit after two days.
-Both entry and exit is on the close:
+I tested these results on a basket of ETFs: buy when RSI(2) drops below 10 and exit after two days.
+Both entry and exit are on the close:

 However, the mean reversion has somewhat abated over the last couple of years.
 Why?
 I have no idea.
-Perhaps it’s to many traders looking at the same thing?
-The markets always change, especially when there is clear patterns.
-The everyone trades them and they disappear.
+Perhaps it’s too many traders looking at the same thing?
+The markets always change, especially when there are clear patterns.
+Everyone trades them and they disappear.